toitware/demos/api/python/ping_pong/README.md

 ## Run

-Run the application with your toit username and password and the choosen subscription-name:
+Run the application with your toit username and password and the chosen subscription-name:

 ```
 $ ./main.py <username> <password> <subscription-name>